 Controlled Assessments (60% of the final grade) - This is a mixture of performing, composing and evaluating your work, and will be done during lessons.
-You will need to record a solo and group performance, and do two compositions by the end of the course.
+You will need to record a solo and group performance and do two compositions by the end of the course.
+Your performances can be on a live instrument/voice or you can use music software to recreate a piece of music of your choice.
+The compositions require you to write and record two of your own pieces of music, which you will do with the help of computer software.

-Listening Test (40% of the final grade) - this is a 90 minute test, in which you will hear extracts of music and answer questions about them.
+Listening Test (40% of the final grade) - this is a 90-minute test, in which you will hear extracts of music and answer questions about them.
+We know the pieces will come from the Areas of Study provided by the exam board, but we do not know which pieces they will choose to play.